fusorjs/dom/docs/tutorial.md

 So, to answer the question in the title, Fusor is a small JavaScript library, not a framework, but it can achieve the same results as other frameworks.

 ## Start Coding

-All the examples above are available on [CodeSandbox](https://codesandbox.io/p/sandbox/4m7r37?file=%2Fsrc%2Fapp.jsx).

 Also, check out the [SVG Analog Clock](https://codesandbox.io/p/sandbox/fusor-analog-clock-jsx-hqs5x9?file=%2Fsrc%2Findex.tsx) example.